How to Show or Hide Your Campaigns on Specific Pages

 To show or hide your campaign on specific pages using the URL path, follow these steps:

-1. In the campaign builder, navigate to the Display Rules view from the top menu.
+1. Navigate to the Display Rules view in the campaign builder.

-Display Rules view in the OptinMonster campaign builder
+Navigate to the Display Rules in the OptinMonster campaign builder.

 • is any page